-Consultation requirements and advice
+Consultation requirements and advice 5

-Model Admission Arrangements Infant/Primary 10
+Model Admission Arrangements Infant/Primary 12

-Model Admission Arrangements Junior 17
+Model Admission Arrangements Junior 19

-Model Admission Arrangements Secondary 23
+Model Admission Arrangements Secondary 25

-Consultation Steps 2021/22 29
+Consultation Steps for 2023/24

-Model In-year Form 31
+Model In-year Form 33

-1 Consultation on Admissions Policies for 2021/22
+1 Consultation on Admissions Policies for 2023/24

 There have been several problems in the past relating to the consultation requirements of the Code, and many schools which did not follow these have been referred to the Schools Adjudicator.
-This guidance is intended to spell out the requirements clearly in an attempt to avoid future problems!
-Formal consultations must start on or after 1 October 2018, last at least 6 weeks and be concluded no later than 31 January 2020.
+This guidance is intended to spell out the requirements clearly, in an attempt to avoid future problems!
+Formal consultations must start on or after 1 October 2021, last at least 6 weeks and be concluded no later than 31 January 2022.
 The suggested timeline is as follows:

-Summer 2018.
+Summer 2021.

-School considers any changes to its admission policy for 2021/22.
+The school should consider any changes to its admission policy for 2023/24, apart from those required by the new Code.
 Will there be any material changes, e.g. to over-subscription criteria, catchment area, etc.?
 If so, there is a need for formal consultation.
 NB there is no need to consult on increases in published admission number (PAN), but any decreases must be consulted on.
 Any increase must be notified to the LA and published on the school's website.
-The Code requires that schools consult at least once every seven years - we are now seven years from the time that requirement was introduced.
-If the school has not consulted for the past seven years, it must undertake full consultation for 2021/22 even if no material changes are proposed.
-If you are unsure about when you last consulted, then you should consult this year to avoid any problems with the Schools Adjudicator.
-We also anticipate that a new Code will require more frequent consultation!
+The Code requires that schools consult at least once every seven years.
+If the school has not consulted for the past seven years, it must undertake full consultation for 2023/24 even if no material changes are proposed.
+If you are unsure about when you last consulted, then you should consult this year to avoid any problems with the Schools Adjudicator

-By mid September 2018 or earlier if possible
+By mid-September 2021 or earlier if possible

-Send the draft admission policy for 2021/22 to Diocesan Board of Education christine.jones@oxford.anglican.org).
-Even if no material changes are proposed, it is sensible to send the draft so that we can ensure it is compliant with the Code and any other DfE requirements - to avoid any problems later!
-The School Admissions Code 2014 (para 1.38) makes clear that the Diocese must be consulted before any wider consultation, including with the LA.
+Send the draft admission policy for 2023/24 to the Diocesan Board of Education (christine.jones@oxford.anglican.org).
+Even if no material changes are proposed, it is sensible to send the draft so that we can ensure it complies with the Code and any other DfE requirements - to avoid any problems later!
+The School Admissions Code 2021 (para 1.38) makes clear that the Diocese must be consulted before any wider consultation, including with the LA.
 We will consider those policies and endeavour to respond with comments within two weeks.

-October 2018
+October 2021